ShreeshaBhat1004/Marvel_level2/Decision tree based on ID3 Algorithm.md

 5. **Splitting Criterion (or Splitting Rule):** The feature and value used to split the data at an internal node.
 The most common splitting criteria include Gini impurity, entropy, and mean squared error.

-6. **Gini Impurity:** A measure of impurity in a node.
+6. **Entropy:** A measure of impurity in a node.
 It quantifies the likelihood of misclassifying a randomly chosen element in the dataset if it were classified according to the class distribution in that node.
 It is used in classification problems.

 7. **Information Gain:** The reduction in impurity achieved by splitting a node using a particular splitting criterion.
 Decision trees aim to maximize information gain when choosing the best feature for splitting.